Sojasmine/swedevco/README.md

       * delete and edit a job advertisement
       * add, delete and edit category(only for admin)

+   9. **Error page**

+     * Error pages 404 and 505 will be displayed if users by mistake click on a broken or dead link.

   ### Advanced feature

   1. Add pagination.